MCP Server — Signet Docs

 secret_list

 List available secret names.
-Returns names only — raw secret values are never exposed to agents.
+This value-safe tool is owned by the signet.secrets core plugin.
+It returns names only, raw secret values are never exposed to agents.

 Parameters: None.